tlalexandre/HugoMarquisCoaching/README.md

 - [Pylance Validator](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) was used as a linter to enhance best practice in the Python code.
 - [CI Python Pep8 Checker](https://pep8ci.herokuapp.com/) was used to validate the Python code.
 - [Cloudinary](https://cloudinary.com/) was used to store static files and images.
+- [FullCalendar](https://fullcalendar.io/docs) was used to display the calendar easily .
 - [Coolors.co](https://coolors.co/) was used to display the colour scheme.
 - [DBDiagram](https://dbdiagram.io/) was used to visually create the database structure and schemas
 - [PostGresSQl](https://www.postgresql.org/) was used in development to store the database information locally